Royal Military Police: Allied Rapid Reaction Corps

+Defence Serious Crime Unit

+Tri-service serious crimes unit that replaced the Special Investigations Branches of the UK armed services.
+Headquarters based at Bulford Garrison.

 The RMP in popular culture

 Redcap, an ABC television drama series which aired from 1964 to 1966, starred John Thaw as SIB investigator Sergeant (later Staff Sergeant) John Mann.

 Red Cap, another television drama series, which aired in 2003 and 2004, starred Tamzin Outhwaite as Sergeant Jo McDonagh, also an SIB investigator.

 Soldier Soldier, a television drama series about an infantry company which aired from 1991 to 1997, featured Holly Aird as Corporal (later Sergeant) Nancy Thorpe RMP.

 The Investigator (aired 1997) starred Helen Baxendale as an RMP Staff Sergeant.
 It was about life in the British forces at a time when being homosexual was banned and had serious repercussions.
 It was based on a true story.

 The Real Redcaps was a television documentary series about the Royal Military Police which aired from 2003 to 2005.
 It shows the RMP in the Second Gulf War, their training in (then) Chichester, Close Protection (CP) training, SIB work in Iraq, and other duties such as policing troops in Germany.
 It also shows the Military Provost Staff Corps Military Provost Guard Service manning MCTC Colchester.

-7 Seconds is a 2005 Hollywood feature film starring Wesley Snipes, that follows the actions of female Royal Military Police Sergeant Kelly Anders (Tamzin Outhwaite).
+7 Seconds is a 2005 direct-to-DVD film starring Wesley Snipes, that follows the actions of female Royal Military Police Sergeant Kelly Anders (Tamzin Outhwaite).
 When an experienced thief accidentally makes off with a valuable Van Gogh painting, his partner is kidnapped by gangsters in pursuit of the painting, forcing the thief to hatch a rescue plan, in which he joins forces with RMP Sgt Anders.

 In the 2014 film Edge of Tomorrow, acting as guards around the Army's command post in London, military personnel wearing a futuristic 'MP' arm band and scarlet berets are shown throughout the film.
 In one of the chase scenes, RMP troops pursued Major William Cage (Tom Cruise) where an RMP soldier in a mechanical suit stops Cage by destroying the front of his getaway car, leading to his capture.

 The Missing was a British TV Drama broadcast on the BBC which featured members of the Royal Military Police in several leading and supporting roles, including Laura Fraser as Eve Stone, a Sergeant (later Staff Sergeant) in the RMP.

 The Last Post is a 2017 BBC television drama series featuring the men and families of the RMP during the Aden Emergency.

 Strike is a Cinemax/BBC television drama series, from the novels by Robert Galbraith.
 The main character, Cormoran Blue ("C.B.")
 Strike is a veteran SIB Sergeant who becomes a private investigator in London after being severely injured by a roadside IED in Afghanistan.
 The character is played by Tom Burke.